 Earmark several days as “no spending days”

-Plan and mark several days in your calendar as days where you won’t be spending any money.
-Start out with marking one day a week which could grow to several days a week.
+Mark several days in your calendar as days where you won’t be spending any money.
+Start out with one day a week which could grow to several days a week.
 No spending amounts to no charges.
 So challenge yourself not to spend.
-You’re not going to die if you don’t spend I can assure.
-Having no spend days will help you manage your money better.
+You’re not going to die if you don’t spend.

 Use debt wisely

 Be careful when you use debt.
 Especially when it is not for purposes that will bring more money into your pocket.
 For instance using your credit card to pay for items.
 If you don’t pay back within the time limit the bank will charge interest on the debt plus several fees for using the card.
 The same occurs when you have a loan facility.
 Interest rates and bank charges usually in favor of the lender, not the lendee.
 Taking on debt usually causes your bank charges to increase significantly.

 Trim down the number of accounts you have

 The more accounts you operate/keep the more bank charges you pay out, pure and simple.
 Most people keep plenty of accounts.
 Some might have even gone dormant.
 I’m sure when you calculate your total bank charges in one year you might realise the level of wastage you have been exposed to.
 It’s time to streamline the number of accounts you have.
 There are several debates on how many accounts someone should have.
 I urge you to be mindful and not duplicate similar accounts unnecessarily.

 Avoid issuing dud checks